droeatumn/kpi/README.md

 Option 2: Provide a file with a map (--map) from IDs to their raw data<br>
 <code>    ./main.nf --map mapFile.txt --output outDir</code><br>
 e.g., <code>    ./main.nf --map ~/input/idstoRaw.txt --output ~/output</code><br>
+In this example the path to files in idstoRaw.txt are somewhere under ~/input/.

 <b>Example using data in the image, so no input is required.</b><br>
 Example 1: cA01&tilde;tA01+cB01&tilde;tB01 with --raw.<br>